lucasronny/MICB475-Group-11/README.md

 Protocol:
 - perform the same analysis, but glom by species
-- any ASVs that could not be identified up to the species level, use the table.qzv file generated in QIIME2 analysis of the dataset to blast these ASVs manually and fill in the table
+- subset ASVs with IV>0.2 and p<0.05
+- blast the species selected using the NIH BLAST&reg; tool

 Results:
 - 19 indicator species were identified
-- see this table for the list of ASVs and their taxonomic classification
+- see this file for tables listing the taxonomic classification of ASVs performed using the representative sequences in QIIME2 and NIH BLAST &reg; tool classification

 ### Core Microbiome and Indicator Species Analysis
 March 4, EG:

 Purpose: <br>
-The core microbiome indicator species analyses have been performed.
+The core microbiome indicator species analyses have been performed to the necessary level of stringency.
 To generate the predictive taxonomic model, we will combine the species identified

 Procedure:
 - tables containing the core microbiome species and indicator species for the farm-exposed group were joined using the inner_join() function, basing the join on the ASV column in either table (see code here)